 How to Master Your Trading Psychology Skills in 7 Steps

-#1 Practice With a Paper Trading Account
+#1.
+Practice With a Paper Trading Account

-Being consistent with day trading is as much about experience and practice as it is about skill and knowledge.
+Learning day trading is as much about experience and practice as it is about skill and knowledge.

 Paper trading can help you build confidence.

 It’s just … different.
 Now there’s real money involved.
 A stock simulator can only do so much, after all.

-You’ll probably panic and exit positions too early when you one of your holdings starts to drop.
-Then you’ll kick and curse yourself when it bounces back to your initial goal price a few hours later.
+Using real money can set your trading emotions on fire!
+You might panic and exit a position too early when one of your holdings starts to drop … Then curse yourself when it bounces back to your initial goal a few hours later.

 #3 Observe the Habits of Successful Traders